secretstartups/handbook/brand-and-product-marketing/product-and-solution-marketing/usecase-gtm/version-control-collaboration/index.html.md

 - He would like to have clear, up-to-date requirements that he can reliably refer back to throughout the design process

 ### [Sydney the Systems Administrator](/handbook/product/personas/#sidney-systems-administrator)
-- She is in charge of making tools such as GitLab available and accesible to everyone.
+- She is in charge of making tools such as GitLab available and accessible to everyone.
 - She needs to undertand in depth the provision and scalability of the infrastructure to provide the company with a solid, fault tolerant instance of the platform.

 ### Buyer Personas